Soap & Glory Call of Fruity No Woman No Dry Body Butter Review

 Review

-Results you may expect from using Soap & Glory Call of Fruity No Woman No Dry Body Butter:
+Does Soap & Glory Call of Fruity No Woman No Dry Body Butter Work?

-Intensely moisturizing: Soap & Glory Call of Fruity No Woman No Dry Body Butter has a moisturizing rating of 8.2 out of 10.
+According to CreamScan analysis, Soap & Glory Call of Fruity No Woman No Dry Body Butter is intensely moisturizing, with a moisturizing rating of 8.2 out of 10.

 Is it more humectant or occlusive?
 Rather occlusive.
 It has a high humectancy of 7.2 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%), and a very high occlusivity of 9.3 out of 10, mainly due to the significant content of Butyrospermum Parkii (Shea) Butter (est. ≈11.0%) and Cocos Nucifera (Coconut) Oil (est. ≈3.5%).